 Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 Describe the program used to detect and eliminate illicit discharges into the MS4, including procedures for detection, identification of sources, and removal of non-stormwater discharges from the storm sewer system.
-The members of the Stormwater Team, the ECAT, and EPOs are all trained to detect and identify illicit discharges to the storm sewer system.
-The Post has a spill plan, which is followed to remove hazardous waste discharges.
+The members of the Stormwater Team, the Environmental Compliance Assessment Team (ECAT), and EPOs are all trained to detect and identify illicit discharges to the storm sewer system.
+The Post has a spill plan which is followed to remove hazardous waste or other pollutant discharges.
 The Operations and Maintenance division of the MS4 removes other non-hazardous discharges.
 No. Describe the location and method of dry weather screening performed.
-An illicit discharge survey was conducted in the second quarter of 2012.
-Four watersheds are surveyed; B-Ditch, Clover Ditch (I-ditch), Central Unnamed Ditch and Rock Creek.
+A dry weather illicit discharge survey was conducted in the third quarter of 2013.
+Four watersheds are surveyed; B-Ditch, Clover Ditch (Iditch), Central Unnamed Ditch and Rock Creek.
 No. Describe illicit discharges located and all actions taken to eliminate sources of illicit discharges.
-The dry weather illicit discharge survey was conducted in the second quarter 2012.
+The dry weather illicit discharge survey was conducted in the third quarter 2013.
 Also, discharges are reported through the Stormwater Program website, and contact information is distributed during education and outreach events.
 The Stormwater Program encourages illicit discharge reporting though theses avenues.
-Some discharges are responded to immediately.
+No. Some discharges are responded to immediately.
 Trash, however, is taken care of during ditch clean up events and through service orders via the operations and maintenance division.
-No.
+Complete work is tracked in an excel spreadsheet.